L2A Assembly Guide

 It's a good idea to install all four screws on one panel loosely before tightening each one.

-Place the knob over the shaft of the pot and secure it with the set screw.
+Place the knob over the shaft of the pot, line up the set screw with the flat side of the shaft, and fasten the set screw.
 The set screw may require a flat-head screwdriver or 1.5mm / 1/16" hex key.

 Place the washer for the output jack on the bushing, then thread the nut onto the bushing.
 You can simply tighten the nut with your fingers.